Need a report that reflects how COVID-19 has impacted this market and its growth?

 - Increasing renewable energy installed capacity and upcoming projects in the country are likely to drive the Swedish renewable energy market.
 The Europen Union has set targets to reduce its carbon footprint, for which Sweden is increasing its renewable installation capacity.

 Key Market Trends

-In 2018, approximately 68% of the total renewable energy generation was from hydro energy, producing 61,605 Gigawatt-Hour (GWh) of electricity.
-This makes hydro energy the largest renewable energy generation source in the country.
+- Hydropower has traditionally been one of the biggest sources of energy in Sweden, and in 2020, approximately 44.1% of Sweden's total energy generation was from hydro energy, producing approximately 72,290 Gigawatt-Hour (GWh) of electricity.
+This makes hydro energy the largest source of energy generation in the country.

-Therefore, owing to the upgradation and expansion activities of existing hydro energy plants is likely to drive the market during the forecast period.
+- Therefore, despite the lack of new large-scale hydroelectric projects, the upgradation, refurbishment, and expansion of existing hydro energy plants and the integration of battery energy storage systems for excess energy storage in hydropower plants are likely to drive the market during the forecast period.

 To understand key trends, Download Sample Report